Coins of the Roman Emperor Constantius II

 Note for collectors: This type is very common.
 Decades ago it was seldom offered because it was too common and too inexpensive to bother trying to sell it!

 F401: [no image] VOT XV MVLT XX in wreath.
 Only Antioch.
-RIC VIII Antioch 114, 119.
+RIC VIII Antioch 114, 119 "R, 347-348".
 Rare.
 Note for collectors: This type is often crowded so the obverse legend is unclear and this type for Constans can be mistakenly attributed to Constantius II.
 As I write (in 2023), all of the few vcoins examples that are attributed to Constantius II are actually coins of Constans with their obverse legends difficult to read.

 F402: VOT XX MVLT XXX in wreath